 Anyway, enough of my ramblings!
-Last week we spoke about areas that will be the focus for Revenue this year.
+Last week we spoke about areas that will be the focus of Revenue this year.
 In case you missed it See here

 This week we are going to switch our focus to exiting your business.
 Often business owners are so focused on the here and now they don’t plan to exit the business.
 Also, many are not aware of the options that they have.
 The purpose of this blog is to give some understanding of the options to exit your business.